Our Story

 Rooted in the Land, Growing for the Future

-The Vision of 1995
+The Vision

-The New Brunswick Community Land Trust (NBCLT) was born from a radical, yet simple idea: that “land is far more than a commodity to be bought and sold; it is fundamental to who we are”.
-Established in 1995 as a charitable organization by a coalition of foresters, farmers, and conservationists, our founders—including David Coon and Robert Young—sought to ensure local control over rural properties that might otherwise leave community ownership.
+The New Brunswick Community Land Trust (NBCLT) is founded on a radical, yet simple principle: Land is far more than a commodity to be bought and sold; it is fundamental to our shared identity.

 Our Mandate